ChickenSimmer/BG3_Beastfolk/README.md

 Possible homebrew/previous edition/alt campaign setting races (feel free to suggest some - I will not be making up any myself):
 Ratatosk (3e)
-Rodentfolk (homebrew - Probably include mice and jerboa)
+Rodentfolk (homebrew - Probably include mice, rats, and jerboa)